 2. Your guest adds their assistant to the scheduling conversation but doesn’t cue Amy in.

 Say you’d like to set up a meeting with Skyler.
 You reach out, and she replies with her assistant, Hank, cc’d but she doesn’t tell Amy who Hank is.
-You happen to know that Hank is Skyler’s assistant and that he’ll be coordinating for Skyler.
+You happen to know that Hank is Skyler’s assistant and that he’ll be scheduling for Skyler.
 But Amy doesn’t.

 All you have to do is reply all, cc in Amy, and make the introduction so she’s fully informed of who’s who.